 Unlike the UAE, the USA does not have any maternity/paternity leave.
 My daughter was 10 months old when we moved to the UAE, so I had to deal with the United States’ policy.
 I had to save my vacation and sick days and take a few unpaid days as well.
 I returned to the classroom to teach when Aurelia was only 12 days old.

 In moving back to the US, I was worried that my daughter’s friendliness, cultivated by so many Arabs and non-Arabs alike in the UAE, would be unsafe here, but the American South tends to treat small children the same way we do in the UAE – with indulgence and sweetness.

-Despite the events of August 12, Charlottesville itself is a great little town, with an international flavour due to the university.
+Despite the white nationalist rally that took place earlier this year, Charlottesville itself is a great little town, with an international flavour due to the university.
 It’s very family-friendly, with pedestrian walkways, children’s museums, and many opportunities out of town, such as county fairs, fruit orchards where you can pick your own apples and peaches, and many sports such as soccer, horseback riding, and swimming.

 As you may imagine, the events in Charlottesville have affected every aspect of life here.
 We had word that the rally could turn violent, and so we left town to shop for the day.
 However, it needs to be said that the majority of the white supremacist demonstrators came in from other states and towns and are not representative of the population here in Charlottesville.
 At my school orientation recently, there was a wide variety of students spanning all races, religions and beliefs, and the faculty at the university as well as the local government fully support each student equally.